 What’s the best cardio workout?
 Is it different for each individual?
-Both are common questions, and we decided to dig into the data.
+As engineers, we decided to dig into the data.

-This in-depth post summarizes an experiment we conducted with a variety of workouts – from free YouTube workouts to your standard gym equipment to professionally designed routines.
+This article summarizes an experiment we conducted with a variety of cardio workouts.
+We tested popular YouTube workouts, standard gym equipment, and professionally designed routines.

 what is the best cardio workout ryan and alex duo life